risinglightdb/pretty-xmlish/.github/README.md

 + The standard Wadler-style pretty printing API only controls lines, indentation, text wrapping, etc. which is not suitable for sophisticated insertion of the box-making or table-making characters.
 + It does not support "wrapping" the output in any ways.
 We want to make a big "box" around the output.
++ It does not support the tree-making characters, which are essential but requires a stack in the doc-to-string algorithm.
+  The standard implementation of `pretty` is a pure `(Config, Doc) -> String` algorithm with potential configurations.
+  I believe that we essentially need to upgrade this from a reader monad to a state monad.
 + It supports horizontal and vertical "squeezing" of the output (say, limit the max column/line numbers, and try to fit in by inserting/removing new lines), but we only need horizontal squeezing.